 • economic regulation.

-The main elements of certification in the field of waste management (as one of the mechanisms for environmental regulation) are the development and use of:
+The main elements of certification in the field of waste management (as one of the mechanisms of environmental regulation) are the development and use of:

-The main elements of licensing in the field of waste management (as one of the mechanisms for environmental regulation) is the licensing of activities related to:
+The main elements of licensing in the field of waste management (as one of the mechanisms of environmental regulation) are licensing of activities related to:

 • with waste disposal;